 The Olmsted County Sheriff’s Office has partnered with the RT Autism Awareness Foundation to bring Project Lifesaver to families of those with special needs.
 Project Lifesaver International was founded in April 1999 and dedicates its service to protecting those that tend to wander or become lost.
 Clients on the program have a variety of disorders including Alzheimer’s, Down Syndrome, Autism and traumatic brain injuries.
 Nationwide, Project Lifesaver Search Teams have been called into action more than 2200 times and still maintain a 100% success rate of locating the client and returning them to their loved ones alive, with an average recovery time around 30 minutes!

 The Olmsted County Sheriff’s Office brought Project Lifesaver to this county in April 2007 and serves as the hub for Southeastern Minnesota.
 The technology behind Project Lifesaver is simple.
 A transmitter (about the size of a wristwatch) emits a signal specifically designated for each client.
 The client wears the transmitter, usually on their wrist or ankle.
 If the client bolts or becomes lost, as often found in Autism and Alzheimer’s cases, the client’s caregivers can call 911 to activate the Project Lifesaver Search Team.
 The Search Team consists of Deputies from the Olmsted County Sheriff’s Office and Officers from the Rochester Police Department who are professionally trained in the operation of Project Lifesaver search equipment along with search and rescue techniques.
-The Olmsted County Project Lifesaver Team has been called into action more than 20 times since program inception.
+The Olmsted County Project Lifesaver Team has been called into action more than 20 times since the program's inception.
 We have had two searches where our Search Team located the client by using the specially designed search equipment; finding the client unharmed and returning them to their loved ones safely.
 In other incidents, the client was found, within minutes of the 911 call being placed, by family or friends and before our search equipment could be deployed.